 But here’s the tricky part.
 There are so many cannabis strains and products currently on the market it’s hard to know what to reach for when choosing your pre-sex rituals.

 The first step is to get to know your cannabinoids.
 Then, with knowledge, you can choose the best cannabis products for your specific needs as you identify which cannabinoids each product contains.
-Read on to discover which cannabinoids comprise the best ingredients for fantastic sexual experiences.
+Read on to discover which cannabinoids comprise the best ingredients for fantastic experiences.

 What are cannabinoids?